-An inflation rate of 2.4% (2020: 1.6%) is applied to estimate future land rehabilitation costs.
-This estimate is discounted at a weighted average discount rate of 2.0% (2020: 1.2%) to determine the present value of the provision.
-The unwinding of the discount is recognised in profit or loss in finance costs.
+An inflation rate of 2.6% (2021: 2.4%) is applied to estimate future land rehabilitation costs.
+This estimate is discounted at a weighted average discount rate of 3.8% (2021: 2.0%) to determine the present value of the provision.
+The unwinding of the discount is recognised in profit or loss in finance costs and the movement in the provision is recognised in profit or loss in other expenses.